evolvingkid/blog-hugo/content/about/_index.md

 enableComments = false
 +++

-I'm a passionate engineer.
-In the beginning, I was into the flutter framework but then I realized that sticking with a framework is not a good thing.
-If you are a developer or an engineer then you must always need to do any kind of development process.

-You must know how things work and try to improve those processes.
+I was in the journey of acquiring the knowledge how to build a good product from an engineering standpoint and test it.

+In [Tortoise](https://play.google.com/store/apps/details?id=com.tortoisehq.tortoise&hl=en_US&gl=US) which is a product-based startup, we are a team of 8 people of which 4 of them are engineers.
+Working closely with the founding team, we are building product in varies platform like web dashboard, React native app, custom payment for our whatsapp flow.
+Like any other product startup, we pivoted in multiple market as building our own wallet system as SASS.
+Currently, we are building a new product named Proconut.

+I was a freelance developer for 3 years in my college days.
+After that I joined [neoito](https://www.neoito.com/) a service based-company as an associate software engineer.
+Then I moved to Tortoise as a software engineer.

-So from this blog, I am trying to share knowledge that I gain.
+Here, I am trying to share knowledge that I gain.

 ## Website